dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

    * This would provide patients a path towards a clean bill of health, and prevent possible heart disease in the future.
 * With the patient being in a better state of health, they can avoid distressing tests and procedures, evade medications, and get back to leading a productive, wholesome life.

-# Questions for Consideration:
+# Questions for Consideration
 * How else could the model be useful?
 * What are other visualizations that could be useful to understand the data and results?
-Feature engineering ideas?
-Any questions or lack of understanding on code?
+* Are there external variables or ones that could be engineered from the existing set that could potentially improve the model's performance?

 # Data Ingestion